va1entin/fenix-customizations/README.md

 # fenix-customizations

-This repo contains patches and workflows to build stable [Fenix](https://github.com/mozilla-mobile/fenix/) (Firefox for Android) releases with the [add-on collection override feature](https://blog.mozilla.org/addons/2020/09/29/expanded-extension-support-in-firefox-for-android-nightly/) otherwise only present in unstable Nightly builds.
+This repo contains patches and workflows to build stable [Fenix](https://github.com/mozilla-mobile/fenix/) (Firefox for Android) releases with the [add-on collection override feature](https://blog.mozilla.org/addons/2020/09/29/expanded-extension-support-in-firefox-for-android-nightly/) otherwise only present in unstable Nightly builds and, as of release 107, beta builds.

 I apply them continuously and build signed APKs [here](https://github.com/va1entin/fenix-mod).